nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Question**: A Japanese character/word
 * **Answer**: The pronunciation/translation of the Japanese word given in the corresponding question
 * **Flashcard**: An object that can display a question and its answer
+* **Quiz Session**: During a quiz session, flashcards with only question displayed will be shown one by one.
+  Users may chooses to answer or skip the questions.
+Score and time spent will be recorded.
+* **Score**: Calculated during a quiz session.
+Calculated by: number of user correct attempts / number of user checks.

 --------------------------------------------------------------------------------------------------------------------